JacobBruce/CosmicVoid/README.md

 To build Freetype GL configure cmake so that the FreeType, GLFW, and GLEW paths link to the static mingw64 libraries.

-Build SoLoud using the cmake files in the contrib folder and use SOLOUD_BACKEND_WINMM.
+Build SoLoud using the cmake files in the contrib folder and with SOLOUD_BACKEND_WINMM defined.

-HarfBuzz should be compiled using only the freetype, glib, and graphite2 dependencies, and ensure GRAPHITE2_STATIC is defined.
+HarfBuzz should be built using only the freetype, glib, and graphite2 dependencies, and ensure GRAPHITE2_STATIC is defined.

 Also make sure the freetype, glib, and graphite2 paths point to the static mingw64 library files and not the .dll.a files.